timothymcmackin/timothymcmackin/README.md

 I'm a technical writer working primarily in software documentation.
 Here's what I do:

-- I explain complicated computer systems, tasks, and concepts in plain English.
+- I explain complicated computer systems, tasks, and concepts in plain language.
 - I write code for working example applications and for building and publishing technical documentation.
 - I lead teams of technical writers.